smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Getting In-Car Microphone Audio/index.md

 Capturing in-car audio allows developers to interact with users by requesting raw audio data provided to them from the car's microphones.
 In order to gather the raw audio from the vehicle, we must leverage the @![iOS][`SDLPerformAudioPassThru`](https://smartdevicelink.com/en/docs/iOS/master/Classes/SDLPerformAudioPassThru/)!@ @![android,javaSE,javaEE]`PerformAudioPassThru` !@ RPC.

 !!!
 NOTE
 PerformAudioPassThru does not support automatic speech cancellation detection, so if this feature is desired, it is up to the developer to implement.
-The user may press an OK or Cancel button, the dialog may timeout, or you may close the dialog with @![iOS]`SDLEndAudioPassThru`!@ @![android,javaSE,javaEE] `EndAudioPassThru`!@.
+The user may press an OK or Cancel button, the dialog may timeout, or you may close the dialog with @![iOS]`SDLEndAudioPassThru`!@ @![android,javaSE,javaEE]`EndAudioPassThru`!@.
 !!!

-In order to know the currently supported audio capture capabilities of the connected head unit, please refer to the @![iOS]`SDLSystemCapabilityManager.audioPassThruCapabilities` [documentation](https://smartdevicelink.com/en/docs/iOS/master/Classes/SDLRegisterAppInterfaceResponse/)!@ @![android,javaSE,javaEE] `SystemCapabilityManager`.
-It can retrieve the `AudioPassThruCapabilities` that the head unit supports.
+In order to know the currently supported audio capture capabilities of the connected head unit, please refer to the @![iOS]`SDLSystemCapabilityManager.audioPassThruCapabilities` [documentation](https://smartdevicelink.com/en/docs/iOS/master/Classes/SDLRegisterAppInterfaceResponse/).!@ @![android,javaSE,javaEE] `SystemCapabilityManager`.!@ It can retrieve the `AudioPassThruCapabilities` that the head unit supports.

 @![android,javaSE,javaEE] `// TODO Android : add link to the documentation like iOS does above: Please see .md file for an example.`!@